KROE

-KROE (930 AM) is a radio station broadcasting a News Talk Information format.
-Licensed to Sheridan, Wyoming, United States, the station is currently owned by Lovcom, Inc. and features programming from CBS News Radio, Fox News Radio, NBC News Radio, Compass Media Networks, Genesis Communications Network, Premiere Networks, USA Radio Network, and Westwood One.
+KROE (930 AM) is a radio station airing a talk radio format, licensed to Sheridan, Wyoming, and owned by Lovcom, Inc. The station features programming from Fox News Radio, NBC News Radio, Compass Media Networks, Premiere Networks, USA Radio Network, and Westwood One.

-All Lovcom stations are located in the Sheridan Media Radio Center, at 1716 KROE Lane on Sheridan's East Side.
+All Lovcom stations are located in the Sheridan Media Radio Center, on KROE Lane in Sheridan.

 History

-KROE first signed on the air on March 18, 1961 with a studio located at 47 South Scott Street in Sheridan, Wyoming.
+KROE first signed on the air on March 18, 1961, with a studio located at 47 South Scott Street in Sheridan, Wyoming.
 Studios were then moved to the former KWYO studio location at 21 North Main Street in 1963 and later moved to a mobile home east of Sheridan on a road known as "dump road" (it led to the local landfill).
 A new building was erected adjacent to the mobile home and transmission tower when the present owner acquired the station in 1974.
 The company also added a sister station, KROE-FM, broadcasting at 94.9 MHz.

 By the 1980s, KROE had increased power from 1,000 Watts to 5,000 Watts, and the road on which it was located had a new name: KROE Lane.
 The KROE building was renovated in 2001/2002, and as of 2017, it houses six radio stations (KROE, KWYO, KLQQ, KOWY, KYTI and KZWY), as well as multiple HD multicast channels and FM translators.